-L.1.2.j Resolve issues of complex or contested usage, consulting reliable references as needed.
+L.1.2.f Resolve issues of complex of contested usage, consulting reliable references as needed.

 L.1.3 Demonstrate proficiency in:

-L.1.3.l Use and describe verbals (gerunds, participles, infinitives) in general and their function in particular sentences.
+L.1.3.i Explain the function of phrases and clauses in general and their function in specific sentences.

 L.2 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.